The body of research connecting extroversion and happiness kinda bums me out. One study out of Wake Forest University

-even tells us that people are happier, including introverts
+even tells us that people are happier, including introverts, when we act

 For this research, subjects completed a standard measure of the Big Five personality traits.
 Introversion was measured in relation to extroversion; people who measured high in extroversion are assumed to measure low in introversion.